lr101/MonaServer/README.md

 ## What is it for?

-This **spring boot** application is the communicating backend server for the app [Stick-It: Geomap](https://lr-projects.de/en/index.html) which can be found in the following [repo](https://github.com/lr101/stick-it).
+This **spring boot** application is the communicating backend server for the app [Stick-It Map](https://stick-it-map.lr-projects.de) which can be found in the following [repo](https://github.com/lr101/stick-it).
 The app allows sharing stickers in groups by geotagging images.

 ## TechStack

+The packend server is written in **kotlin** using **spring boot**.

 It uses a **postgres** (with postgis extension for localization of different boundaries up to administrative 2 zones) database as its storage medium and implements refresh and jwt-auth tokens for login and authentication purposes.
 The **openapi** definition can be found in this [repo](https://github.com/lr101/MonaServerApi) or when starting the server under `/public/swagger-ui/index.html`
 Using GitHub actions a docker image is always available at Docker Hub [here](https://hub.docker.com/repository/docker/lrprojects/stick-it-server/general).

 For image storage a **minio** bucket is used.
 Everything can be hosted locally and set up with this repo.

-For fun (and maybe a teeny bit of performance improvement) the fast in memory cache **redis** is used.
+For logging the application logs are written to a **logback** file and metric data is optionally published into **influxdb** which can be displayed using **grafana**.

+All services are supposed to be running in docker containers using the provided docker compose file.

 ## How to run